Olorin7/Fa18HW2/README.md

 First, **bootup your docker container**.
 To do this, follow the same command we used in the HW1 setup `docker run -v <pathname-to-directory-on-your-machine>:/cs186 -it cs186/environment bash`

-Navigate to the shared directory you created in the hw1 setup: `cs186`
+Navigate to the shared directory you created in the hw1 setup: `cd cs186`

 Clone the HW2 repo: `https://github.com/berkeley-cs186/Fa18HW2.git`